christianshub/sports-arbitrage/README.md

 When betting on sports events, using arbitrage opportunities is a popular technique used to gain an edge against sportsbookmakers.
 The idea is simple; place one bet per each outcome with different betting companies, the bettor can make a profit regardless of the outcome.
 Mathematically arbitrage occurs when there are a set of odds, which represent all mutually exclusive outcomes that cover all state space possibilities (i.e. all outcomes) of an event ([wikipedia](https://en.wikipedia.org/wiki/Arbitrage_betting)).

 ### What does this tool do?

+Professional bettors are currently paying for a subscription at https://www.oddstorm.com/ to get arbitrage opportunities, this tool may help them save some money by using and extending my provided tool.

 This tool uses [Selenium webdriver](https://www.seleniumhq.org/projects/webdriver/) to create a headless browser giving you, the user, the opportunity to read javascript data from the bookmaker websites, parse this data and extract the sorted data into a SQLite database.